 The following behaviors are prohibited.
 You will be dismissed and your answer document will not be scored if you are found:

-- Filling in or altering ovals on a test or continuing to write the essay after time has been called on that test section.
+- Filling in or altering ovals on a test section or continuing to write the essay after time has been called on that test section.
 This means that you cannot make any changes to a test section outside of the designated time for that section, even to fix a stray mark.

-- Looking back at a test on which time has already been called
+- Looking back at a test section on which time has already been called.

 - Looking ahead in the test booklet.

-- Looking at another examinee's test booklet or answer document
+- Looking at another person's test booklet or answer document.

 - Giving or receiving assistance by any means.

 - Using a prohibited calculator.

-- Using a calculator on any test other than the Mathematics Test
+- Using a calculator on any test section other than Mathematics.

 - Sharing a calculator with another person.

 - Using highlight pens, colored pens or pencils, notes, scratch paper, dictionaries, or other aids.